UCLan research cited in government news industry report

 Clare, a senior lecturer in journalism in the School of Journalism, Media and Performance, said: “The most striking aspects of the change that are facing the journalism industry are its speed and its extent, with the dominance of a handful of technology platforms draining vast swathes of advertising.
 Commercial imperatives have crushed corporate journalism hard, while niche journalism sites are struggling to survive.
 This is a chronic situation for news revenue models, and urgent action needs to be taken.”

 The independent review, undertaken by Dame Frances Cairncross, was tasked by the Prime Minister in 2018 with investigating the sustainability of the production and distribution of high-quality journalism.
 It comes as significant changes to technology and consumer behaviour are posing problems for high-quality journalism, both in the UK and globally.

 Two of Clare’s reports have fed into the evidence submitted.
-These cover the revenue models of hyperlocal media in the UK (Cook, C. Geels K. and Bakker B (2016) Hyperlocal revenues in the UK and Europe: mapping the road to sustainability and resilience and Chasing Sustainability on the Net: International research on 69 journalistic pure players and their business models.
+These cover the revenue models of hyperlocal media in the UK (Cook, C. Geels K. and Bakker B (2016) Hyperlocal revenues in the UK and Europe: mapping the road to sustainability and resilience.

 Clare is the co-founder of UCLan’s Media Innovation Studio, a world-leading research and innovation lab intersecting journalism, technology and communities.